 Table 5-15 presents the predicted and actual emissions from 11 tanks tested by WOGA.
 Column 1 presents the range in predicted emissions for liquid-mounted and vapor-mounted rim-seals for those tanks equipped with "tube" seals assuming the guide pole was slotted with an ungasketed cover and float.
 Column 2 presents the predicted emissions based on the assumption that all tanks are equipped with slotted guide poles with an ungasketed cover and float and Column 3 presents the predicted emissions assuming the guide pole is unslotted with a gasketed cover.
 For tanks equipped with "tube" seals in Columns 2 and 3, it was assumed that the tank was equipped with the type seal that more closely approximated actual emissions from the tank.
 This assumption will minimize the "estimation error", and if it is incorrect the error estimates will be biased low.
-For each tank, Column 4 presents the predicted emissions selected from either Column 2 or 3 that most closely approximated actual emissions from the tanks tested.
+For each tank, Column 4 presents the predicted emissions from the tank was to closely approximated actual emissions from the tanks tested.